CamrynGillmor/camryngillmor/README.md

 - ⚡ Fun fact: I love playing cooperative board games!
 My recent favorite is Apollo: A Game Inspired By NASA Moon Missions.

 - 🌱 I’m currently learning: Everyday!
 We are never done learning or growing!
-        Recent topics of interest include:
-          - UX UI Design
-          - Preparing your toddler for preschool
-          - Making the perfect paella
-          - How to sew a doorway puppet theatre
+Recent topics of interest include - UX UI Design, preparing your toddler for preschool, making the perfect paella, how to sew a doorway puppet theatre.